Evaluating and Maintaining Geothermal Systems

 GoToWebinar system requirements:

 Windows 7, Windows 8 or Windows 10 Mac OSX 10.9 (Mavericks) – 10.12 (Sierra)

 Chrome v34+, Firefox v34+, Internet Explorer 8+, Microsoft Edge v12+, Safari v6+

 Minimum of 1Mbps 2GB RAM or more

 2.0 HSW Contact Hours

 2.0 HSW LUs

 Continuing Education Credit Information

-HalfMoon Education is an American Institute of Architects-approved continuing education sponsor (No. J885), and is deemed an approved continuing education sponsor for architects in New York.
+HalfMoon Education is an American Institute of Architects-approved continuing education sponsor (No. J885), and is deemed an approved sponsor for architects in New York.
 These webinars are not approved for Florida architects.
 Other states do not preapprove educators or courses.
-Check each webinar for the number of continuing education hours available.
-HalfMoon Education is an approved engineer continuing education provider in Florida, Indiana (Provider No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700), New York (NYSED Sponsor No. 35), North Carolina, and North Dakota.
+Check each webinar for the number of contact hours available.
+HalfMoon Education is an approved engineer continuing education provider in Florida, Indiana, Louisiana, Maryland, New Jersey (Approval No. 24GP00000700), New York (NYSED Sponsor No. 35), North Carolina, and North Dakota.
 Other states do not preapprove educators or courses.
 These webinars offer engineer continuing education credit in all states.
 Check each course listing for the number of PDHs available.
+HalfMoon Education is an International Code Council Preferred Provider (1232).
+Please see the Flood-Resistant Buildings webinars for available CEUs.
 Participation and knowledge retention will be verified for these webinar events, certificates of completion will be provided, and LUs will be reported to the AIA.
 Please see individual course listings for credit approval.